supertestnet/epic_poetry_club/_posts/2026-09-23-chapter-thirteen-of-the-life-of-robin-hood.md

 title: "Chapter 13 of the Life of Robin Hood"
 ---

-Today I released a recording of my recital of chapter 13 of my ongoing work, "The Life of Robin Hood."
+Yesterday I released a recording of my recital of chapter 13 of my ongoing work, "The Life of Robin Hood."
 This chapter is "Robin versus Hubert."
 Listen to it here:

 <div class="embed-container">
   <iframe src="https://www.youtube.com/embed/YEjop-mKdAA" frameborder="0" allowfullscreen></iframe>